xitu/gold-miner/article/2021/better-privacy-with-chromiums-privacy-sandbox.md

 ## Interest-based Advertising

 One of the proposals that were intended to replace third-party cookies in targeted advertising is [Federated Learning of Cohorts (FLoC)](https://github.com/jkarlin/floc).
 This proposes a change in the way users are tracked, where rather than observing the browsing behavior of individuals, we observe the behavior of a cohort of similar people.
 This new way enables businesses to reach individuals with targeted ads by clustering groups of people with similar interests.
-This novel approach hides **individuals “**in the crowd” and uses on-device processing to keep their data safe locally.
+This novel approach hides **individuals** “in the crowd” and uses on-device processing to keep their data safe locally.

 Google’s ads team was able to successfully test this proposal and found out that **advertisers can expect to see at least 95% of the conversions per dollar spent when compared to cookie-based advertising.** This finding proves that FLoC is the path of the future with priority for privacy.